YIDAIYAO/YIDAIYAO/README.md

 - 👋 Hi, I’m @YIDAIYAO
 - 👀 I’m interested in Computational neuroscience
-- 🌱 I’m currently learning electrical engineering at UF
+- 🌱 I’m currently learning electrical engineering at Yale
 - 💞️ I’m looking to collaborate on all neuroscience related topic
 - 📫 How to reach me yidaiyao@ufl.edu